Monoidal Rips: Stable Multiparameter Filtrations of Directed Networks: Multipersistence and the Generalized Network Distance

 \section{Multipersistence and the Generalized Network Distance}

 Multiparameter persistence is a generalization of standard (one-dimensional) persistence that allows for the analysis of data that varies across multiple parameters simultaneously.
-In the multiparameter setting, where one usually considers persistence modules $H\colon\mathbb{R}^d\to\operatorname{Vect}_\mathbb{K}$, the interleaving distance is often defined along the diagonal as follows \cite{botnan2022introduction,bjerkevik2020computing,lesnick2015theory}:
+In the multiparameter setting, where one usually considers persistence modules $H\colon\mathbb{R}^m\to\operatorname{Vect}_\mathbb{K}$, the interleaving distance is often defined along the diagonal as follows \cite{botnan2022introduction,bjerkevik2020computing,lesnick2015theory}:

-We consider a slight generalization of the interleaving distance in \cref{eq:usual_interleaving_distance_for_multipersistence}.
-More generally, for functors $P\to D$ with $P$ being a preordered set and $D$ an arbitrary category, one can define the interleaving distance via sublinear projections or, dually, superlinear families \cite{lesnick2015theory}.
+where $\diag\colon\mathbb{R}\to\mathbb{R}^m$ denotes the diagonal map $t\mapsto(t,\ldots,t)$.
+We consider a slight generalization of the interleaving distance in \cref{eq:usual_interleaving_distance_for_multipersistence}. \cite{bubenik2015metrics} and \cite{de2017theory} propose a generalization of the interleaving distance in a different direction, extending it to more general persistence modules via sublinear projections and superlinear families.